 Get Your House Whipped Into Shape With These Simple Ideas

 I kind of have a love-hate relationship with organization…especially closet organization.
 I love being organized, but I don’t like the process of getting organized.
-Trying to get our new home whipped into shape has not been easy.
-Every home you live in… is a unique space that requires unique solutions for organization.
+Every home you live in is a unique space that requires unique solutions for the organization.
 There’s no one size fits all solution for any closet or home.
 But there are definitely some commonalities.
 In the video below, I’m walking you through my master closet and my overflow closet.
-Plus, covering toy, linens and jewelry organization.
-Watch the video above or keep scrolling to see some of my closet organization tips!
+This video was shot right after we moved into the new house.
+If you’re looking for a more updated video make sure you check out the ones below.
+Keep scrolling to see how we organized the kids’ toys, linens and more.

-In our master closet, which you can see in my video above, I added a shelf / rack from Pottery Barn.
+In our master closet, which you can see in my videos above or below, I added a shelf / rack from Pottery Barn.
 It gives me extra hanging space.
 I’m using it kind of as a rotating closet.
 So I put clothes there that I know I’m going to feature in a video, or pieces I’m getting ready to pack for a trip.

 I invested in some of the Container Store sweater bins, but you can use them for much more… depends on your needs.

-For extras, or things you can’t hang up, like dresses that will lose their shape or one shoulder blouses, I’ve put them in underbed bins from the Container Store to give me some more storage.
+For extras, or things you can’t hang up, like dresses that will lose their shape or one shoulder blouses, I’ve put them in under-bed bins to give me some more storage.

 In Texas, I loved to display my jewelry.
 That worked because I had the shelving and space for them.
-Here in Telluride, I don’t have that sort of space so I found these expandable drawer organizers.
+Here in Telluride, I don’t have that luxury so I found these expandable drawer organizers.
 I have one full of earrings and one for necklaces.
 I just put them in my bottom nightstand drawers and I’m loving the system so far.

 I fold and put my jeans into two large drawers.
 I organize them by color and type.
 So all of my cropped jeans are together, all of my black and gray are together, etc. Jeans are a huge part of my wardrobe.
 I wear them every day so it was important that they were accessible.